ibm-cloud-docs/event-notifications/en-destination-slack.md

 ---

-{:codeblock: .codeblock}
-{:external: target="_blank" .external}
-{:important: .important}
-{:note: .note}
-{:pre: .pre}
-{:screen: .screen}
-{:shortdesc: .shortdesc}
-{:tip: .tip}
+{{site.data.keyword.attribute-definition-list}}

 # Slack
 {: #en-destinations-slack}

-A slack represents a service destination, where an incoming notification can be consumed programmatically.
-For example, an incoming notification about an event can trigger a slack notification based on the content of the incoming notification.
+Slack is a messaging platform that helps teams to connect and collaborate.
+When you select slack as a service destination, any subscribed notification about an event can be sent as a message to slack channels.
 {: shortdesc}

-When a message of length greater than 3000 characters is sent to slack, the message text will get truncated with leaders `[...]`.
+When a message of length greater than 3000 characters is sent to slack, the message text gets truncated with leaders `[...]`.
 {: note}

 ## Generate slack incoming webhook URL
 {: #en-generate-slack-incoming-webhook-url}

-To post a slack notification you will need to generate an incoming webhook URL.
+To post a slack notification, that you need to generate an incoming webhook URL.
 To generate the URL, follow these steps: [Incoming webhooks for Slack](https://slack.com/intl/en-in/help/articles/115005265063-Incoming-webhooks-for-Slack){: external}.

 ## Configuring a slack destination
 {: #en-slack-configure-destination}